About Inter

 Helge Moes (1996) is studying the Research Masters in Communication Science at the University of Amsterdam.
 Previously, he was an undergraduate Media & Information student and Erasmus exchange student at the School of European Languages Culture and Society at University College London.
 He wrote his thesis on building virtual communities on social media through the use of affordances during his traineeship as a Digital Transformation Trainee at the Digital Society School.
 Besides media, science and technology, he has broad interests in (pop) culture, philosophy, history, film, psychology and business administration.
 At Inter, Helge is writing editor and takes care of pieces related to the Institute of Interdisciplinary Studies.

-Nicolò Vecchio is a third-year Bachelor’s student of Communication Science at the University of Amsterdam, with a minor in Rethinking Sustainable Societies.
+Nicolò Vecchio is a fourth-year Bachelor’s student of Communication Science at the University of Amsterdam, with a minor in Rethinking Sustainable Societies.
 After eighteen years in Italy, once he was done with high school, he decided to take a gap-year to go live and work in the US.
 Following this brief experience, he chose to go back to Europe and continue his studies in the Netherlands, where he still lives.
 He is an extremely curious person that looks for anything that can stimulate him.
 Among the places where you might find him lately, you can count: parks, concert venues, rehearsal studios, bars (but not the uselessly expensive ones).

 Alumni